Celebrating Thirteen Years Online - Also See Our Alternate Web Site

 Admiral Zheng He

 At 55 meters on deck, this vessel is nearly large enough to qualify for the fleet of the great Ming Dynasty Chinese admiral Zheng He.
-Between 1405 and 1433, Admiral Zheng He embarked on a series of seven epic voyages throughout the Indian Ocean, which naturally included Indonesia and Malaysia along the way.
+Between 1405 and 1433, Admiral Zheng He embarked on a series of seven epic voyages throughout the Indian Ocean, which included Indonesia and Malaysia along the way.

 Although Zheng He originated in China, he was born a Muslim and is credited with having established Islam throughout the northern part of the Indonesian islands, including Borneo (Kalimantan), Java, and Sumatra.
 Thus it is very fitting that we have blended traditional aspects of both the Chinese and the Indonesian cultures in creating the design concept for the Lady Destiny.